MartinP460/react-denmark-map/README.md

 - `clickable` specifies whether `cursor: pointer` should be applied when hovering.
 True if `onClick` is passed.
 - `hoverable` specifies whether hover styles should be applied when hovering.
 True by default.

-Alternatively, you can apply styles to some of the components' HTML tags.
+Alternatively, you can apply styles via CSS selectors.
 Some tags are available through their HTML `id` attribute.

 - `react-denmark-map-svg` is the `svg` element which contains the path of each area.
 - `react-denmark-map` is the top-most `figure` element and the parent of `svg`.